Motorcycle Registration in Nevada

 If you’ve moved to the state, you have 30 days to transfer your registration.
 Simply bring in your current license plates and registration certificate.
 You’ll also need a VIN inspection from the DMV.

 All registered vehicles must maintain the minimum liability insurance coverage from a Nevada insurer, as required by the state.
 At the time of registration, your insurance information will be verified electronically.
-Failure to maintain insurance coverage throughout your ownership of the motorcycle can result in suspension of your registration and a $250 fee.
+Failure to maintain insurance coverage throughout your ownership of the motorcycle can result in suspension of your registration and a fine.
 Find out more about Nevada insurance requirements.